marcuskwan/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why are forms used so often in web applications and software?
+- [x ] Why are forms used so often in web applications and software?
+Because we want to capture a lot of data entered by users

-- [ ] What advantages are there by using a forms library like Formik?
+- [x ] What advantages are there by using a forms library like Formik? handleChanges is attached for you onSubmit is attached to the form
+Other methods such as Reset form are available to be used

-- [ ] What is stateful logic?
+- [ x] What is stateful logic?
+Logic that manipulates state, like something that sets state or changes it when an event happens.

-- [ ] What is a custom hook, and what does it mean to compose hooks together?
+- [ x] What is a custom hook, and what does it mean to compose hooks together?
+Custom hooks are hooks you make yourself, that normally use the normal hooks API inside them.
+Custom hooks normally return an array with a variable and a setter function for that variable.
+Composing hooks together means utilizing hooks that call hooks within hooks, whether it be calling the normal hooks API (useEffect,useState) or by calling other custom hooks within hooks.

-- [ ] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+- [x ] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+Getting a token is important because without it, we don't know if a user is logged in or not.
+Server sends a token back if you've successfully made a POST request, which happens when you log in the right credentials which a server verifies.
 ## Project Set Up

 Follow these steps to set up and work on your project: